coolio107/squeezepi-rotaryencoder/sbpd/README.md

-# squeezepi-rotaryencoder
+# SqeezeButtonPi Daemon
-This is a tool to use a rotary-push encoder to control volume and play/pause for a SqueezeLite or other Squeezebox compatible software player on Raspberry Pi
+SqueezeButtonPi Daemon or sbpd is a controller tool to use buttons and rotary encoders to control an instance of SqueezeLite or SqueezePlay running on the same Raspberry Pi device in connection with a Logitech Media Server/Squeezebox Server instance.

+Rotary encoders or rotary-push-encoders can be used for volume, buttons (and the push-function of a rotary encoder) can be used for play/pause, skip forward, skip back or toggle the power state.

+## Dependencies
+SqueezeButtonPi uses WiringPi

+## Configuration

 ## Security